Prevention & Education

 The goal of Face to Face’s prevention education program is to reach those at highest risk of HIV infection with proven, evidence-based intervention strategies, strong supportive messaging, educational materials and condoms.
-Outreach workers engage individuals with high-risk behaviors in conversations about their awareness of HIV/STDs and risk reduction.
+Outreach workers engage individuals with high-risk behaviors in conversations about their awareness of HIV/STIs and risk reduction.

 Participants are asked to answer survey/risk assessment questions, and are followed up with later to measure behavior changes.
 The development of relationships is crucial.
 This work is quite challenging since marginalized people, already stigmatized, often feel discomfort around issues of disclosure.

 We work in close collaboration with local agencies that serve the homeless, veterans, Latinx, youth and women, and with drug treatment agencies, needle exchange programs, and mental health services, all of which greatly enhances our ability to find the most at risk individuals.
 Outreach workers make appropriate referrals to these community services that address cofactors and barriers to successful behavior change and often help clients follow up on referrals.

 We consult with local residential facilities regarding their clientele and safer sex practices.
 These consultations have resulted in better relationships with high-risk individuals.
 Those we see in the residential facilities, we often see in the streets.